 - 1. Know what 'Good' looks like and set expectations accordingly.
 Be fully aware of the learning intentions provided for your class - 2.
 Focus on the 'Activity" selected for each unit and link it to all the other units - 3.
-Know what the core task / unit product is that needs to be performed well
+Know what the task / unit is that needs to be performed well